asemic-horizon/smart-concat/README.md

 # smart-concat

 Unless you use sophisticated data pipelines from the beginning of projects or have the masochistic bent to use scikit-learn's `ColumnTransformer` in an iterative manner, you'll be finding at the rough exploratory stage that many common data transformations will eat your smartly-indexed and maybe metadata-annotated and give back a plain numpy ndarray.
-This became a source of pain this week, so I developed this: a smart way of absorbing ndarrays into pd.DataFrame.
+This became a source of pain this week, so I developed this: a smart way of absorbing ndarrays into pd.DataFrame, complete with a prefix assignment system that's locality sensitive for small changes.

 An example: